Translating Classical Buddhism to Modern English

 如是再三,薩遮尼犍子猶故默然。 He said this three times, but Satyaka was as silent as before.

 時,有金剛力鬼神持金剛杵,猛火熾然在虛空中。 臨薩遮尼犍子頭上,作是言: 「世尊再三問! 汝何故不答? 我當以金剛杵碎破汝頭,令作七分。」 24.
 There was then a vajra warrior yakṣa spirit12 wielding a vajra hammer that hovered in the sky while fully engulfed in flames.
 It was right over Satyaka’s head when it said, “The Bhagavān has questioned you three times.
 Why haven’t you answered him?
-I’m going to smash your head into seven peices with this vajra hammer!”
+I’m going to smash your head into seven pieces with this vajra hammer!”

 佛神力故,唯令薩遮尼犍子見金剛神。 餘眾不見。 薩遮尼犍子得大恐怖,白佛言: 「不爾,瞿曇!」 Only Satyaka could see that spirit warrior because of the Buddha’s miraculous power.
 The rest of the assembly didn’t see it.
 Satyaka became terrified and said to the Buddha, “It’s not so, Gautama!”